Smoothing Policies and Safe Policy Gradients: Preliminaries

-Let $f:\mathcal{X}\subseteq\Reals^m\to\Reals$ be a real-valued differentiable function.
+Let $f:\mathcal{X}\subseteq\Reals^d\to\Reals$ be a real-valued differentiable function.
 We call $f$ \textit{Lipschitz smooth} if its gradient is Lipschitz continuous, \ie there exists $L>0$ such that, for every $\vx,\vx'\in\Xspace$:

-Whenever we want to specify the Lipschitz constant\footnote{The Lipschitz constant is usually defined as the \textit{smallest} constant satisfying the Lipschitz condition.
-In this paper, instead, we call Lipschitz constant \textit{any} constant for which the Lipschitz condition holds.} $L$ of the gradient, we call $f$ $L$-smooth.
-For a twice-differentiable function, the following holds: \begin{restatable}{lemma}{mvi} Let $\Xspace$ be a convex subset of $\Reals^m$ and $f:\mathcal{X}\to\Reals$ be a twice-differentiable function.
-If the Hessian is uniformly bounded in spectral norm by $L>0$, \ie $\sup_{\vx\in\Xspace}\norm[2]{\Hess f(\vx)} \leq L$, $f$ is $L$-smooth. \end{restatable} Lipschitz smooth functions admit a quadratic bound on the deviation from a linear behavior: \begin{restatable}[Quadratic Bound]{lemma}{smooth} Let $\Xspace$ be a convex subset of $\Reals^m$ and $f:\mathcal{X}\to\Reals$ be an $L$-smooth function.
+Whenever we want to specify the Lipschitz constant $L$ of the gradient, we call $f$ $L$-smooth.\footnote{The Lipschitz constant is usually defined as the \textit{smallest} constant satisfying the Lipschitz condition.
+In this paper, we accept \textit{any} constant for which the Lipschitz condition holds.} We also call $L$ the \emph{smoothness constant} of $f$.
+For a twice-differentiable function, the following holds:\footnote{The results from this section are well known in the optimization literature~\citep{nesterov2013introductory}.
+However, proofs of Lemma \ref{lem:mvi} and \ref{lem:smooth} are reported in Appendix~\ref{app:smooth} for the sake of completeness.} \begin{restatable}{proposition}{mvi} Let $\Xspace$ be a convex subset of $\Reals^d$ and $f:\mathcal{X}\to\Reals$ be a twice-differentiable function.
+If the Hessian is uniformly bounded in spectral norm by $L>0$, \ie $\sup_{\vx\in\Xspace}\norm[2]{\Hess f(\vx)} \leq L$, then $f$ is $L$-smooth. \end{restatable} Lipschitz smooth functions admit a quadratic bound on the deviation from linear behavior: \begin{restatable}[Quadratic Bound]{proposition}{smooth} Let $\Xspace$ be a convex subset of $\Reals^d$ and $f:\mathcal{X}\to\Reals$ be an $L$-smooth function.
 Then, for every $\vx,\vx'\in\Xspace$: